 The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for planning, maintaining, repairing and operating the District's improvements, if such maintenance tax is authorized by a vote of the District's electors.
 Such tax is in addition to taxes that the District is authorized to levy for paying principal of and interest on the Bonds, and any tax bonds that may be issued in the future.
-At an election held on November 4, 2008, voters within the District authorized a maintenance tax not to exceed \$1.50/\$100 assessed valuation.
-As shown above under "District Tax Rates," the District levied a 2018 maintenance and operation tax of \$0.73/\$100 assessed valuation.
+At the Bond Election, voters within the District authorized a maintenance tax not to exceed \$1.00/\$100 assessed valuation.
+As shown above under "District Tax Rates," the District levied a 2019 maintenance and operation tax of \$0.0775/\$100 assessed valuation.
 See "THE DISTRICT - General."